Mruzik1/NN-From-Scratch/README.md

   - **Weights initialization:** the new one uses numpy's normal distribution;
   - **New NN uses delta rule in order to achieve better performance;**<br /><br />

 *P.S.
 If you, by some chance, want to see my "thinking process" during the neural network implementation, here's the mind-mapping whiteboard.
-It's messy and quite hard to understand, but can be useful anyways :)* <br />
+It's messy and quite hard to understand, but can be useful anyways (and sorry for the bad quality) :)* <br />
 <img src="https://i.imgur.com/1ZF3qmx.jpg" />